International Orientation and Check-In

 Please view the Campus Maps to familiarize yourself with the campus.
 Driving directions to the campus, maps of each building, parking, and more are available on this site.

 Orientation is MANDATORY for all new students.
-New International Student Orientation will take place on Wednesday, August 21, 2019.
-Orientation begins with breakfast at 8:30am.
-Breakfast will be held in the PAC Lobby, which is on the second floor of the Public Affairs Center.
-Please bring your immigration documents to orientation.
+New International Student Orientation will take place on Thursday, January 9, 2020 in the Student Union Ballroom (second floor of the Student Union).
+Orientation begins with breakfast at 9:15am.
+Please bring your immigration documents and arrive on-time!
 We will be completing your Immigration Check-In at Orientation.